testpress/developer.testpress.in/source/includes/_admin_attempts.md

-time | string | Time since epoch used during the HMAC creation hmac | string | HMAC generated using the below algorithm surl | url | Percentage encoded URL to be called by Testpress after successful completion of the exam furl | url | Percentage encoded URL to be called in case of any any errors
+time | string | Time since epoch used during the HMAC creation hmac | string | HMAC generated using the below algorithm surl | url | Percentage encoded URL to be called by Testpress after successful completion of the exam

 ### How to create HMAC